Antonio Osuna dies at the age of 95; pioneer of medicine in Tabasco

 He was also the first president of the Medical Society of Tabasco, founding member of the Mexican Council of Gastroenterology, member of the Mexican Society of Pediatric Surgery, member of the Mexican Society of General Surgery, as well as founder and first president of the Tabasco Society of Gastroenterology. .

-His career earned him several awards, including the Gold Medal for Medical Merit in 2012.
+His career earned him various awards, including the Gold Medal for Medical Merit in 2012.

 He also obtained the National Gold Medal for his services to IMSS.